seahorn/sea-dsa/README.md

 ![Example of a memory graph](https://github.com/seahorn/sea-dsa/blob/tea-dsa/tests/expected_graphs/simple.jpg?raw=true)

-In our memory model, a pointer is represented by a __cell__ which is a pair of a memory object and offset.
+In our memory model, a pointer value is represented by a __cell__ which is a pair of a memory object and offset.
 Memory objects are represented as nodes in the memory graph.
 Edges are between cells.

 Each node field represents a cell (i.e., an offset in the node).
 For instance, the node fields `<0,i32**>` and `<8,i32**>` pointed by `%6` and `%15`, respectively are two different cells from the same memory object.
 The field `<8,i32**>` represents the cell at offset 8 in the corresponding memory object and its type is `i32**`.
-Since black edges are between cells, they are labeled with a number that represents the offset in the destination node.
+Black edges represent points-to relationships between cells.
+They are labeled with a number that represents the offset in the destination node.
 Blue edges connect formal parameters of the function with a cell.
 Purple edges connect LLVM pointer variables with cells.
 Nodes can have markers such as `S` (stack allocated memory), `H` (heap allocate memory), `M` (modified memory), `R` (read memory), `E` (externally allocated memory), etc. If a node is red then it means that the analysis lost field sensitivity for that node.
 The label `{void}` is used to denote that the node has been allocated but it has not been used by the program.

 `sea-dsa` can also resolve indirect calls.
 An _indirect call_ is a call where the callee is not known statically. `sea-dsa` identifies